chirag127/BookmarkMind--AI-Powered-Chrome-Bookmark-Organizer/README.md

     - Watch as your bookmarks are intelligently organized into hierarchical folders

 3. **Advanced Features**
+    - Use "View Snapshots & Undo" to see automatic backups and restore previous states
     - Use "Remove Duplicate URLs" to clean up duplicate bookmarks
     - Use "Move All to Bookmark Bar" to reset and reprocess bookmarks
     - Use "Re-organize All" to reprocess already organized bookmarks